mui/toolpad/docs/data/toolpad/studio/components/button/button.md

 ## API

-See the documentation below for a complete reference to all props available to the button component in Toolpad.
+See the documentation below for a complete reference to all props available to the button component in Toolpad Studio.

 - [`<button />`](/toolpad/studio/reference/components/button/#properties)